DaryanaUr/COVID-19-Device-Trade-Analysis/README.md

-# Medical Devices Trade Analysis: COVID-19 Impact on Device Imports and Exports
+# Analysis of the Impact of COVID-19 on Imports and Exports of Medical Devices

 This project explores the evolution of **medical device imports and exports in Mexico** before, during, and after the COVID-19 pandemic.
 It includes tools for **data analysis and visualization**, as well as a script to generate **synthetic trade data** for testing and illustration purposes.